 When: Mid-May – August

 The roses in the National Garden, the outdoor part of the U.S. Botanic Garden, are a lovely sight to see — and smell, of course.
 Showcasing several varieties that thrive in the Mid-Atlantic using organic methods, the area is a floral sensation during late spring through the summer.
 There are even more flowers across Pennsylvania Avenue at Bartholdi Park (though roses don’t star), and the rest of the USBG is always fantastic to tour.
 Take little ones to the Children’s Garden, where they can have fun flexing their green thumbs!
-[Note: Only the outdoor areas of the U.S. Botanic Garden are open right now.]

 Some other great gardens around the DC area, where you can enjoy flowers, but aren’t necessarily known for any specific bloom…